yukio708/gfarm-http-gateway/server/README.md

 ### Option 1: Run with Docker

 > Note: This example uses HTTP and is not recommended for production use.
-> For secure deployments, place the gateway behind a reverse proxy with HTTPS enabled.
+> For secure deployments, place gfarm-http-gateway behind a reverse proxy with HTTPS enabled.

 #### 1. Build the Docker Image